Deontic Temporal Logic for Formal Verification of AI Ethics

+The system incorporates a set of formal properties, denoted by the ethical specification $\psi$, which define the desired ethical behavior of the model.
+The actual behavior of the model, as captured during its interaction with the environment, is represented by $\varphi$.
+Verification is performed by checking the logical entailment $\varphi \models \psi$, determining whether the observed behavior adheres to the ethical specification.
+If the condition is satisfied, the system transitions to a \textit{Monitoring} phase to ensure ongoing compliance during deployment.
+If the specification is violated, the system initiates a \textit{Retraining} process, wherein corrective feedback is used to adjust the agent’s policy or behavior.
+This iterative loop facilitates continuous ethical alignment of the AI system over time.

+The predicates in Table~\ref{table-predicatesimpln} are used to assist in the formalization of both systems.
+These predicates return either true or false.
+Here, variables $i$ and $j$ denote individuals within these systems, each characterized by a vector representation, i.e., $i=(i_1, i_2, ..., i_m)$ where $m$ signifies the number of attributes representing an individual and $i_k$ where $k=1...m$ represents the value of the respective attribute.

 Algorithm~\ref{algm1} describes the verification procedure for various properties of the COMPAS system, while Algorithm~\ref{algm2} pertains to the loan prediction system.
 These algorithms provide clear insights into the implementation of the framework in real-world AI systems.
 In both algorithms, a dataset containing information about individuals (attributes and values) and the properties formulated using deontic logic serves as input.
 These properties are the ethical properties that an ethical AI system should satisfy.